fabiojmendes/tempsys-scan/README.md

 ## Build

-This code is meant to run on a Raspberry Pi device, so a [cross](https://github.com/cross-rs/cross) configuration is provided for easy of use.
+This code is meant to run on a Raspberry Pi device, so a [cross](https://github.com/cross-rs/cross) configuration is provided for ease of use.

-To build it locally you will need to install the dependencies `libdbus-1-dev` and `pkg-config`.
+To build it locally you need to install the dependencies `libdbus-1-dev` and `pkg-config`.

 ## WIP

 - Breakdown code in modules
+- Read advertising packages from different devices
 - Improve error handling
-- Parse CLI arguments?
+- Support CLI arguments?